Burd3n/30-Days-Of-Python/Korean/04_strings_ko.md

 greeting = 'Hello, World!'  # String could be made using a single or double quote,"Hello, World!" print(greeting)             # Hello, World! print(len(greeting))        # 13
-sentence = "I hope you are enjoying 30 days of Python Challenge" print(sentence)
+sentence = "I hope you are enjoying 30 lessons of Python Challenge" print(sentence)
 ```